Published in honor of National Higher Education Day, June 6, 2026

 National Higher Education Day Hits Different This Year

 Saturday, June 6, 2026 is National Higher Education Day, set aside to recognize the role colleges and universities play in shaping students and the workforce.
-It also lands in the middle of one of the most disruptive periods higher ed marketing has ever seen.
+This year the recognition lands in the middle of one of the most turbulent stretches higher ed marketing has ever seen.

 How Higher Ed Marketing Has Changed in 20 Years